-There are spontaneous and literature case reports of respiratory depression and/or sedation associated with Gabapentin and opioid use.
-In some of these reports, the authors considered this a particular concern with the combination of gabapentin and opioids, especially in elderly patients.
+There are spontaneous and literature case reports of respiratory depression, sedation, and death associated with Gabapentin when co-administered with CNS depressants, including opioids.
+In some of these reports, the authors considered the combination of gabapentin with opioids, to be a particular concern in frail patients, in elderly, in patients with serious underlying respiratory disease, with polypharmacy, and in those with substance abuse disorders..

-In a study involving healthy volunteers (N=12), when a 60mg controlled-release morphine capsule was administered 2 hours prior to a 600mg gabapentin □ capsule, mean gabapentin □ AUC increased by 44% compared to gabapentin administered without morphine.
+In a study involving healthy volunteers (N=12), when a 60 mg controlled-release morphine capsule was administered 2 hours prior to a 600 mg gabapentin5capsule, mean gabapentin5AUC increased by 44% compared to gabapentin administered without morphine.
 Therefore, patients who require concomitant treatment with opioids should be carefully observed for signs of CNS depression, such as somnolence, sedation and respiratory depression and the dose of gabapentin or opioid should be reduced appropriately.